Classic Game Review: Championship Blackjack

 The game options include:

 • All allowable plays are supported, including stand, hit, double, split, re-split, insurance, and surrender;

 • Choice of casino rules, including Vegas Strip, Vegas Downtown, Atlantic City, Tahoe, and Reno;

 • Julian Braun’s Basic and Point-Count System strategies.
 The game features include:

 • Player statistics;

 The game is so complete that about all you can’t do is order cocktails and look at the dealer’s eyes when he checks for blackjack.
-The game will accommodate up to six players and any of these can be played the computer itself.
-Players automatically have their moves checked against the basic strategy developed Julian Braun and, additionally, player’s moves can also be checked against Braun’s Point-Count system.
-Poor decisions based upon these systems, are then indicated appropriate messages.
+The game will accommodate up to six players and any of these can be played by the computer itself.
+Players automatically have their moves checked against the basic strategy developed by Julian Braun and, additionally, player’s moves can also be checked against Braun’s Point-Count system.
+Poor decisions based upon these systems, are then indicated by appropriate messages.

 The general flow of the game is as expected.
 Cards are shuffled, bets are placed, hands are dealt, and players make their decisions.

 What makes this cool cat casino no deposit bonus codes an excellent promotion, is that at the upper left of the screen, the program displays the running count, the true count (since you can’t actually see the shoe to see how many decks are left), the recommended move using basic strategy, and the recommended move using the Point-Count system.
 And, if you still can’t make up your mind, there is a help screen available to show you all the options.
 I played the game on an IBM monochrome display and found the graphics to be excellent.
 The screen layout is similar to that green felt on a blackjack table.
 Cards are dealt face-up, down cards down, and hits and splits are neatly overlapped.
 Player’s names, their current bank- roll, and current bets are always displayed at their respective places on the table.
 The statistics screen is very helpful and lets you know at any time how everyone is faring, this is most important in tournament play and when running simulations.